Morpho-lang/morpho/help/errors.md

 ## MtrxStClArgs
 [tagmtrxstclargs]: # (mtrxstclargs)

-This error occurs when setcolumn is called with invalid arguments.
+This error occurs when `setColumn` is called with invalid arguments.
 It expects an integer column index and a column matrix:

     var m = Matrix([[1,2],[3,4]])
-    m.setcolumn("invalid", Matrix([1,2])) // Causes 'MtrxStClArgs'
+    m.setColumn("invalid", Matrix([1,2])) // Causes 'MtrxStClArgs'

+The older method name `setcolumn` is retained for compatibility but is deprecated.

 ## LnAlgMtrxIncmptbl
 [taglnalgmtrxincmptbl]: # (lnalgmtrxincmptbl)